Baldomero Espartero: Defeat of the Carlists

 His military duties as commander of the principal national army did not prevent Espartero from showing for the first time his political ambition.
-He displayed such radical and reformist inclinations that he became popular among the lower and middle classes, which popularity lasted more than a quarter of a century; during this time the Progressivists, Democrats and advanced Liberals always considered him as an adviser.
-In November 1836 he again forced the Carlists to end the siege of Bilbao.
+He displayed such radical and reformist inclinations that he became popular among the lower and middle classes; his popularity lasted more than a quarter of a century.
+During this time, the Progressives, Democrats and Liberals considered him their adviser.
+In November 1836, he once again forced the Carlists to end the siege of Bilbao.
 His troops included the British Legion commanded by Sir George de Lacy Evans.
-This success turned the war against Carlos, who vainly attempted a raid towards Madrid, but was defeated in the Battle of Aranzueque.
-Meanwhile, on 18 June 1837 he was nominated for the first time as the 7th Premier of Spain, until 18 August 1837.
+This success turned the war against Carlos, who vainly attempted a raid on Madrid, but was defeated in the Battle of Aranzueque.
+Meanwhile, on 18 June 1837 Espartero was nominated for the first time as the 7th Premier of Spain, until 18 August 1837.

-Espartero pursued the enemy, and obliged him to hurry northwards, after several defeats.
+Espartero pursued the enemy and obliged him to hurry northwards, after several defeats.
 Espartero won the Battle of Ramales on 12 May 1839, earning him the title of Duque de la Victoria.

-During 1839 Espartero carefully began negotiations with Maroto and the principal Carlist chiefs of the Basque provinces.
-These ended in their accepting his terms by the convention of Vergara, which secured the recognition of the ranks and titles of almost 1,000 Carlist officers.
+During 1839, Espartero carefully began negotiations with Maroto and the principal Carlist chiefs of the Basque provinces.
+These ended with the commanders' acceptance of the general's terms as part of the convention of Vergara, which secured the recognition of the ranks and titles of almost 1,000 Carlist officers.
 Twenty thousand Carlist volunteers surrendered at Vergara; only the irreconcilables commanded by Cabrera persevered for a while in the central provinces of Spain.
-Espartero soon, however, in 1840 defeated the last forces of the rebellion, which had lasted seven years.
+However, in 1840, the pro-Isabelle general defeated the last forces of the Carlist insurgency, which had lasted seven years.
 He was styled El pacificador de España, was made a grandee of the first class, and received two dukedoms.